octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.12 - 2025-04-09 =
+* Added ability to reorder the import field mappings
+* Added 'contains' as new field mapping comparison type
+* Return false if any errors returned in CASAFARI format
+* Use 'big' version of images from Propstack, with added filter
+* Extra sanitisation
+* Run all submitted form data through wp_unslash() to remove slashes added by PHP

 = 2.5.11 - 2025-04-01 =
 * Added support for importing properties from Propstack